mainawycliffe/nx-toolkits/packages/firebase/README.md

 nx run my-functions-app:deploy
 ```

-The above with run linting, building, and then deploy the app to Firebase.
+The above command with run linting, building, and then deploy the app to Firebase.

 You can also use firebase cli to deploy the app, just like you would normally do: